 Since 2003 ADI has been instrumental in the growth of the craft distilling industry.
 As a professional membership organization our publications, website and annual conference bring about greater public awareness and appreciation of craft spirits.
 Join us in the revolution!
 More »

 The Voice of Craft Distilling

 The American Distilling Institute (ADI) is the oldest and largest organization of small-batch, independently-owned distillers in the United States.
-Founded in 2003 by Bill Owens, the organization has grown from a few dozen distillers to 750 paid members.
-Approximately 900 people attended ADI’s 10th Anniversary 2013 Conference in Denver.
+Founded in 2003 by Bill Owens, the organization has grown from a few dozen distillers to more than 1,000 paid members.
+In 2015, more than 1,500 people attended ADI’s 12th Annual Distilling Conference and Vendor Expo, in Louisville.

 To promote and defend the art and enterprise of craft distilling.
 Through our programs of economic development, academic research and education, ADI generates greater public awareness and appreciation for the quality and variety of artisan spirits and brings greater benefits to the larger society in which we live.